College Prep Counseling

 DEVELOPING YOUR GAME PLAN

-Over the course of your first 2-3 sessions, you’ll develop a college preparation action plan that will help you maximize your high school experience and take advantage of all your school and community has to offer so that you feel confident when you begin to tackle your college applications.
+Over the course of your first 2-3 sessions with us, you’ll develop a college preparation action plan that will help you maximize your high school experience and take advantage of all your school and community has to offer.
 Here’s what you’ll cover:

-Extracurricular Project Development - Develop an extracurricular project that leverages your values, strengths and interests to have an impact on your local or global community.
-Stand out among your peers with a project that goes beyond school-sponsored activities and community service opportunities.
+Extracurricular Project Development - Develop an extracurricular project or expand an existing one that leverages your values, strengths and interests to have an impact on your local or global community.
+Whether you’re programming an app, interning at a local hospital, or volunteering or starting a non-profit organization, you’ll stand out among your peers with a project that goes beyond school-sponsored activities and community service opportunities.

-Summer Planning. - Explore summer programs, find research opportunities, plan a self-directed project, or get help finding internships.
-Summer is coming.
-Get excited.
+Summer Planning - Explore summer programs, find research opportunities, plan a self-directed project, or get help finding internships for the upcoming summer.

 Major and Career Exploration - Through an interest, aptitudes and career assessment, you’ll get some ideas for how to explore your academic interests and hone in on a few areas and potential majors.

 Other topics of your choice. - Want to bounce some ideas off your counselor in your session?
-Or maybe you want help setting some personal goals and someone to hold you accountable?
+Want help setting some personal goals and someone to hold you accountable?
 You got it.
-We’ll help you develop a reading plan, manage your time more effectively, or anything else in our remaining time together.
+We’ll help you develop a reading or study plan, manage your time more effectively, or get coaching on anything else in our remaining time together.
 Sign up for additional sessions as needed.

 STAYING ON TRACK